Learn to teach with up to $20,000 in scholarship assistance.

 Noyce Scholars gain valuable first-hand teaching experience in real-world urban classrooms as paid Teaching Assistants.
 You'll be paired with a teacher mentor to guide you through your first classroom experience.

-Once you've completed the Noyce Scholars Program, you'll have the opportunity to complete your preliminary teaching credential in just one year through CSUDH's unique Transition To Teaching or Urban Teacher Residency programs.
+Once you've completed the Noyce Scholars Program, you'll have the opportunity to complete your preliminary teaching credential in just one year through CSUDH's unique Transition To Teaching or STEM Teachers in Advanced Residency (STAR) programs.

 As part of these accelerated credential programs, students earn stipends while completing teaching internships or residency at local schools, where they gain valuable hands-on teaching experience.